 international shipping.
 With the Rio 2016 Olympics looming, and the

-need to ship its telecommunications equipment abroad, customer had
+need to ship its telecommunications equipment abroad, our customer had

 to find a reliable shipping container refurbishment company that could repair, paint,

-Moreover, the goal was to give the containers a new lease on life
+Moreover, the goal was to give these containers a new lease on life

 for another ten plus years so that they could be reused at the Pyeongchang 2018 Winter